 What makes Rechner Sensors unique is its range of high-performance sensors for demanding applications, including low dielectric constants, high temperatures, abrasive materials and hazardous areas.
 Rechner Sensors’ hazardous area sensors are IECEx-certified, allowing them to be used in Australia.

-Let Pacific Automation help find the right solution for your operations.
+Let our team help to find the right product and solution for your application!

 Capacitive Proximity Sensors / Switches